eMapR/LTOP_Imaging/README.md

 		./LTOP_Oregon/rasters/01_SNIC/

-## Valdation
+## Validation

-In order to assess the performance of the Oregon LandTrendr Optimization we need to compare it to the triditional LandTrendr data-set.
-The validation well be carried out by using the LTOP (LandTrendr Optimizaton) dataset as the referance data to the classification of a NLCD dataset.
-This classification meathod will also be conducted with the traditional LandTrendr dataset.
+In order to assess the performance of the Oregon LandTrendr Optimization we need to compare it to the traditional LandTrendr data-set.
+The validation well be carried out by using the LTOP (LandTrendr Optimization) data set as the reference data to the classification of a NLCD data set.
+This classification method will also be conducted with the traditional LandTrendr data set.
 Then the two classified images will be compared to the source NLCD to see which, if any, have better performance.